 If you genuinely care about having a healthy lawn, the last thing you want to do is cut it with blades as blunt as a wooden spoon.
 That will make your grass oh-so-susceptible to disease.
 Oh and, as a little tip, stock up on string for your string-trimmer too.
 Not having string when you need it most is ridiculously annoyingly.

 Step 2 – Take Your Spring Clean Outside

 If there’s one thing that winter is really good at (other than making your boiler stop working at the most opportune moments) it’s making a right mess of your lawn.
 So why not make the most of this glorious weather and start spring cleaning now?
-Get your wheelbarrow out and start raking up all that debris – fallen twigs, any acorns your pseudo-pet squirrel has missed, those stones that have appeared from nowhere, branches, crisp packets your neighbour’s kids just left outside, lawn thatch and any dead leaves.
-Then chuck all this stuff into your garden waste wheelie-bin (everything except for the crisp packets, that is).
-Just try and wait for a dry and sunny day so that you don’t have to wear sixteen layers of wool to stay warm and you’re not stomping around on a soggy lawn, which will just compact the soil and wreak havoc on your lawn’s young and vulnerable grass shoots.
+Get your wheelbarrow out and start raking up all that debris.
+Fallen twigs, any acorns your pseudo-pet squirrel has missed, those stones that have appeared from nowhere, branches, lawn thatch and any dead leaves.
+Then chuck all this stuff into your garden waste wheelie-bin.
+Just try and wait for a dry and sunny day so that you don’t have to wear sixteen layers of wool to stay warm and you’re not stomping around on a soggy lawn.
+That will just compact the soil and wreak havoc on your lawn’s young and vulnerable grass shoots.

 Step 3 – Weed Out The Nasties